What Is the True Cost of an Electric Car?

 Electricity

 In a direct comparison of similar electrically propelled and internal-combustion-engine (ICE) cars, the overall cost of electricity per year to operate an EV is less than current fuel costs for similar mileage.
 This is even true in Hawaii, the state with the highest average price per kilowatt-hour.
-Although electricity prices vary by state, Consumer Reports found that EV owners spend 60% less to power their cars than ICE owners spend on fuel.
+Although electricity prices vary by state, found that EV owners spend 60% less to power their cars than ICE owners spend on fuel.

 Home Charging Ports